michaelrbock/notes/books/designing-data-intensive-applications-part-1.md

     * Can use a *materialized view*: the result of some query that's actually cached to disk.
     * When data updates, a materialized view needs to update because it is a denormalized copy of data.
         * Make writes more expensive, which is why they're more common in data warehouses than OLTP databases.
-    * *Data cube* or *OLAP cube*: store aggregate (e.g. `SUM`) of an attribute of all facts with some combiation of dimensions.
+    * *Data cube* or *OLAP cube*: store aggregate (e.g. `SUM`) of an attribute of all facts with some combination of dimensions.
 See Figure 3-12 on pg.
 102.

 ## Chapter 4 - Encoding and Evolution

-Because of staged server rollouts and installed client apps, software needs to handle old/new data formats and schema changes (*backwards* and *forwards* compatability).
+Because of staged server rollouts and installed client apps, software needs to handle old/new data formats and schema changes (*backward* and *forwards* compatibility).

 ### Formats for Encoding Data